CristeaTeodorAndrei/CubeSat/README.md

 - Deactivating UI

 By running the script <b> Optimization.py</b> all of those optimizations will be applied and after that the OBC will reboot. <br>
-After restarting the system the green LED will be permanently on to indicate the successful performance of the optimization.
+After restarting the system, the green LED will be permanently ON to indicate successful optimization and to ensure that OBC proceed to the next phase.

 ### Testing Phase